mabusamra1/AIML-4G-Apps-Melicious-Attack-Classifiers/README.md

 b) Over half of the malicious messages are of type 'UDPFlood'.

 c) From the 'Proto' feature perspective, message of category type 'tcp' have roughly higher than 95% chance of being malicious.
-Message of category type 'dup' have roughly higher than 50% chance of being malicious
+Message of category type 'udp' have roughly higher than 50% chance of being malicious

 d) Messages not associated with feature category of type sDSb ''cs0' are benign.